 How long will it take to work?

-As most checkpoint immunotherapy takes a while to work, people and their families may experience anxiety waiting to see whether they’ll respond to the treatment.
-And if it does work, some people are always wondering how long immunotherapy will control the cancer or whether the cancer will come back.
-Let your nurse or doctor know how you’re feeling.
-They may recommend you see a psychologist to work through your thoughts.
-For more information on coping with uncertainty, see Emotions and Cancer.
+Like most other cancer treatments, immunotherapy usually takes a while to work, so you and your family may experience anxiety waiting to see whether you’ll respond to the treatment.
+If it does work, you may worry about how long immunotherapy will control the cancer or whether the cancer will come back.

 How much will it cost?